denten-books/plain-text/1-metaphor.md

 resemblances: literature without representation, painting without figure, message without sign.

-However futuristic such possibilities may seem to us today, brain-computer and subsequently brain-computer-brain interfaces should be considered in the context of the long history of brain-to-brain interfaces, routinely mediated by paper, ink, code, and silicon.
+However futuristic such possibilities may seem to us today, we should not lose sight of the mediated nature of human--computer interaction in all of its
+forms: paper, ink, silicone.
 Media intercedes.
 As technological dreams become reality they also grow less interesting and more mundane.
 We tend not to think about them; they become habit.
 Habituation smoothes the rough edges of irreconcilability between human and machine.
 The tool recedes from view, beginning to seem like a natural and direct extension of the body.
-I do not mean to dismiss the mastery of those engaged in creating the illusion.
+I do not mean to dismiss the mastery of those engaged in creating the illusion of directness.
 Pleasure and catharsis are important in some contexts.
 In other contexts, we must privilege reflection, analysis, and interruption.
 Computational poetics should therefore aim to arrest the encounter: to make it seem less natural, to bring the receding media to light, and to expose the mediating systems supporting the simulation.
 A measure of discomfort in the fit between bodies, keyboards, and screens ensures our ability to structure the encounter on our own terms: to opt in when useful and to opt out when necessary.
 My concern is not with the metaphysical entailments of a possible posthuman future.
 The illusion of directness belies the very human mechanisms of command and control.
 The simulation ultimately embodies specific power structures in an economy of exchange between physical and mental resources.
 In this market there are those who profit and those whose virtual avatars become a commodity.

 The above comments apply to computation generally.
 We will spend the following chapters peeling apart the layers of the literary and the bibliographic